provectus/kafka-ui/README.md

 ### Docker Compose

 If you prefer to use `docker-compose` please refer to the [documentation](docker-compose.md).
+Please also refer to the [guides](documentation/guides) section to read about different setup.

 ### Helm chart
 Helm chart could be found under [charts/kafka-ui](https://github.com/provectus/kafka-ui/tree/master/charts/kafka-ui) directory